Inflammatory Breast Cancer Research Foundation

 The Inflammatory Breast Cancer Research Foundation conducts business and pursues its mission and goals in a 21st century fashion: no real estate, no rent, and with volunteers all over the country.
 We use the Internet to increase IBC awareness and provide accurate, current information about IBC and IBC research.
 An email discussion list connects volunteers around the world who support the mission and goals of the Foundation.
 A nationwide toll-free telephone number (1-877-stop-IBC or 1-877-786-7422) provides a direct connection with a human being and serves those with no internet access.
 We attend cancer conferences and symposiums each year to remain current with research and make contact with researchers, introducing many of them to the most aggressive breast cancer, IBC.
 We encourage researchers to include IBC biospecimen samples and/or patients in their research.

 Research Grants Awarded

-From 2009-2011, $235,000 in research grants have been awarded.
+From 2009-2013, IBC research grants totalling $296,000 have been awarded to 9 researchers at 6 different institutions.
 These grants are only possible through the generous donations of supporters.
 Read more about the grants and grant recipients.